-So I put together a questionnaire and solicited feedback from the members of Persian-Cats.com.
-I asked you to share your experiences and opinions around cat show politics.
+I put together a questionnaire on cat show politics and solicited feedback from the members of Persian-Cats.com.
 Everything I received was anonymous.
 Seriously.
 I have no idea who said what.
 What I do know is that there was a huge response!
 I have included numerous quotes from the questionnaires but removed any potentially identifying information.
 So without further ado, Iíd like to share my findings.

 When did you get into showing?

 What a range of answers here.
 There were people who started showing as recently as this year, as well as people who have been doing it since the 1960s.
 The average length of time respondents have been showing cats is 8.18 years.

 Did you have a mentor or contacts who helped ingratiate you into the show scene?
 How do you think this impacted you?

 60% of respondents had a mentor, friend, or other supporter who helped show him/her the ropes.
 The majority of those who were helped expressed great appreciation, and some said they wouldnít have gone forward without the support.